-- (a) Gain{ACE} and Gain{ACEI} are values taken from a look-up tables tuned by AEMO from time to time based on system performance and response to deployed Regulation FCAS.
-The AGC also applies both static and dynamic deadbands which makes gains to zero under specific conditions to ensure stability of the system. - (b) ACE is the area control error, as defined in EQ.
-7. - (c) ACEI is the integral of ACE, as defined in EQ.
+Gain{ACE} and Gain{ACEI} = values taken from look-up tables tuned by AEMO from time to time based on system performance and response to deployed Regulation FCAS.
+The AGC also applies both static and dynamic deadbands which makes gains to zero under specific conditions to ensure stability of the system.

+ACE = the \underline{Aa} rea control error, as defined in EQ.
+7.

+ACEI = the integral of ACE, as defined in EQ.
 8.